 Amber teething necklaces

-Amber teething necklaces are a chain of rounded amber chips (fossilised tree resin).
-A child wears this against their skin while they teethe.
-Some people claim the necklaces help to reduce teething pain and other ailments.
-These products come in a range of colours, including yellow, white, beige and brown.
+Amber teething necklaces are a chain of rounded amber chips (fossilised tree resin) that some people put on their children to wear against their skin while they teethe.
+The necklaces are claimed to help reduce teething pain and other ailments and come in a range of colours.

 We don’t support the use of these products due to the safety risk.